AbhiGID/AnchorM/README.md

-# OpAnchor - Fabric Edition
+# OpAnchor - Fabric EditioN

 A lightweight Fabric mod for Minecraft 1.21.11 that automates anchor clicking sequences.
 Perfect for singleplayer anchor challenges and building.